-Jomara Coghlan, the 2010 and 2007 Empire 8 Field Hockey Coach of the Year, completed her sixth year as the head coach at Washington & Jefferson College in the fall of 2013.
+Jomara Coghlan, the 2010 and 2007 Empire 8 Field Hockey Coach of the Year, completed her seventh year as the head coach at Washington & Jefferson College in the fall of 2013.

 The 15-4 record W&J posted in the 2010 season matched the program's highest win total set in 2007.
 It was the first season in school history a W&J player was named as an All-American.
 Marabella earned second team honors on the Longstreth/National Field Hockey Coaches Association All-America squad.

 Coghlan guided the 2008 Presidents to the ECAC Division III Tournament for the second consecutive season.
 W&J notched a 12-8 overall record, marking its third-straight, double-digit win season.

 In 2007, Coghlan helped W&J achieve its best field hockey season in history as the Presidents won a school-record 15 matches and claimed the regular-season Empire 8 Conference title.
 W&J also set a new school record with a 10-game win streak.
 W&J earned its first postseason appearance in school history as the Presidents hosted an ECAC Tournament quarterfinal contest.

 During her seven-year tenure, 26 Presidents have been selected to the Empire 8 All-Conference Team and nine student-athletes, Erin Barno (twice, 2011 & 2012), Beth Kelley (2007), Jennifer Marabella (three times, 2010, 2011 & 2012), Julianne Zackey (2010) and Kolbey Seidel (twice, 2009 & 2010), have earned All-Region recognition.
 The 2010 season marked the first time in W&J field hockey history that the team landed multiple members on the All-Region team.
 Kelley was the first player in school history named to the all-region squad.